steveloughran/formality/styleguide/styleguide.md

         new File(System.getProperty("test.dir", "target"));
 * shut down services after the test run.
 * Not leave threads running or services running irrespective of whether they fail or not.
 That is: always clean up afterwards, either in `try {} finally {}` clauses or `@After` and `@AfterClass` methods.
 This teardown code must also be robust against incomplete state, such as null object references.
-* Work on OSX, non-intel platforms and Windows.
+* Work on OS/X, non-Intel platforms and Windows.
 There's a field in `org.apache.hadoop.util.Shell` which can be used in an `Assert.assume()` clause to skip test cases which do not work here.

 Tests MUST NOT